wkrzywiec/k8s-helm-helmfile/README.md

 * kanban-app - backend service, serving REST endpoints for a frontend
 * kanban-ui - frontend service

-And here is a simpliefied schema of what I would like to achieve:
+And here is a simplified schema of what I would like to achieve:

 ![Simple Architecture Diagram](https://github.com/wkrzywiec/k8s-helm-helmfile/blob/master/assets/arch-simple.png)